gvwilson/sensibleadventures/nardica/nardica.md

 I'm looking forward to meeting you."

 They reached Rothera two days later.
-The spotter stayed traced lazy circles overhead, its insect-eye cameras and microscopic core searching ceaselessly for signs of more trouble.
+The spotter traced lazy circles above them the whole way, its insect-eye cameras and microscopic core searching ceaselessly for signs of more trouble.
-Each time Wales emerged from his cabin for a few minutes to get some tea or use the toilet, the spotter drifted closer to the *Guinevere* like a gull that had spotted someone eating a sandwich.
+Each time Wales emerged from his cabin for a few minutes to get some tea or use the toilet, the gossamer-winged drone drifted closer to the *Guinevere* like a gull that had spotted someone eating a sandwich.
 Wales paid no attention to it, and little more to Iffy and her foster parents.